sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/02-computer-hardware.md

 Can be classified into 2 types.

-### Single-user computer system
+- Single-user computer system
   Can only be used by one user at a time.

-## Modern computer system
+- Multi-user computer system

-### Motherboard

-Large circuit board where all (or majority of the) components of the PC are mounted.
-Aka. main board.
+  Can be used by multiple users through multiple terminals.